lmaccherone/documentdb-utils/README.md

 1. Support an empty or missing `memo` on the initial call.
 1. Store any variable that represents the current running state of the stored procedure into the `memo` object.
 1. Store the `continuation` field returned by readDocuments and queryDocuments into `memo.continuation`.
 If you are doing only creates, updates, and deletes or even a set of readDocument() calls within your sproc and you want it to pause and resume for some reason, then set `continuation` manually (value doesn't matter).
-1. Store in the field called `stillQueueing` the boolean value returned by the last collection operation.
-(NOTE: We may be able to remove this if/when we remove the sproc delete and upsert hack.)
+1. Keep track of the boolean value returned from the last collection operation (read, query, create, upsert, etc.) and use it to determine whether or not it's time to return.
+My pattern is to store this in memo.stillQueueing and that used to be a requirement of documentdb-utils, but it no longer is.
 1. Optionally store any internal visibility (debugging, timings, etc.) into the `memo` object.
 1. Call `getContext().getResponse().setBody(memo)` regulary, particularly right after you kick off a collection operation (readDocuments, createDocument, etc.).
 1. If `false` is returned from the most recent call to a collection operation, don't issue any more async calls.
-Rather, wrap up the stored procedure quickly.
+Rather, perform any aggregations and wrap up the stored procedure quickly.

 Here is an example of a stored procedure that counts all the documents in a collection with an option to filter based upon provided filterQuery field in the initial memo.
 The source for this is included in this repository.